How do we

 place to live?

 The answer will surprise you.

 The Emerging Kingdom explores the relationship between money, the economy, and our personal wellbeing.
 It also explores the spiritual realm, free will, and how wildly off-track our opinions can be.
 It turns out we are running our technologically advanced economy on an outdated operating system.
 With the right upgrade, we have the potential to live in a new era of prosperity that few imagine possible today.

 The Emerging Kingdom is a guidebook to building a nation that is a much better place to live.
 It presents a fascinating blend of ancient biblical scriptures and modern technology.
 What is too-good-to-be-true today is imminently doable with a few tweaks to the system.
 By the grace of God, there is no limit to what man can do.

 The Emerging Kingdom introduces The Financial Freedom Act.
 It's not a bill before Congress, but it should be!

-The Financial Freedom Act is a plan that would reduce your taxes, balance the budget, pay off the national debt, and provide you with basic income, healthcare and college.
+The Financial Freedom Act would reduce your taxes, generate a surplus, pay off the national debt, and provide you with basic income, healthcare and college.

-With a payments tax of 0.2% we could afford to pay every adult citizen in America a basic income of $24,000 per year, which would increase to $30,000 at age 70.
+We could pay every adult citizen in America a basic income of $24,000 per year, which would increase to $30,000 at age 70.

 Banking 2.0 funds startups, cuts the cost of mortgages, and brings profit from international finance back home.